Hakea eriantha develops into a medium to tall shrub or small tree, potentially to 10 metres tall but often seen smaller.

 We grow many Hakea species but have found that our visiting Yellow-tailed Black Cockatoos attack the fruits of Hakea eriantha in preference to any other species.

 Propagation is by seed.
-We find that the narrow-leaved form comes true to type.
+We find that the narrow-leaved form comes true to type when germinated from seed.